 Federal government investigations are conducted to protect the public interest and taxpayer dollars.
 There is much emphasis on these points when press releases are published.
 However, there is arguably less emphasis placed on the constitutional rights of individuals and contractor firms.

 Looking at the number of government contract investigations that are terminated for lack of evidence can raise questions.
 It appears that once a federal investigation starts, there are very few cases that are thrown out.
 Federal attorneys will usually take the case to trial or attempt to offer a plea to the defendant.

 Contractors and individuals must test the underlying procurement statutes that form the basis of criminal liability to see whether there is true merit to the prosecutor’s claim.

 There are many rules that regulate federal procurement programs and the contracting process.
-However, there has not been much effort to align those statutes with the criminal process.
-Yet, may federal prosecutors cite those regulations as part of indictments and to bring cases against contractor defendants.
+However, there have not been many efforts to align those statutes with the criminal process.
+Yet, may federal prosecutors cite those regulations as part of indictments and bring cases against contractor defendants.